Bedrock-OSS/bedrock-wiki-legacy/tutorials/solid-entities.md

 ## is_stackable

-Place `is_stackable` on both entities you want to collide. `Note:` This requires editing `player.json` if you want the entity to be solid for the player.
+Place `minecraft:is_stackable` component on both entities you want to collide. `Note:` This requires editing `player.json` if you want the entity to be solid for the player.

-You will also need to set push through = 1`
+You will also need to set `"minecraft:push_through": {"value": 1}`

 ## Faking it with blocks